rstraesser/SafEDMD-SOS/README.md

     submitted, Preprint:2411.10359.

 ## Requirements
-The controller design is carried out in matlab.
-Each of the figures have its own main.m, indicated by the suffix.
+The controller design is carried out in Matlab.
+Each figure has its own main.m, indicated by the suffix.
 The code uses the YALMIB toolbox with the solver MOSEK.

 ## Contact